How To Set Up A Linux Network

 - The cable company will likely be slower to respond to data line problems.
 As part of their contract with municipalities, most cable companies have to respond to "no picture" service calls quickly when it comes to video service.
 However, they are under no such obligation for data service.
 A friend of mine was told it would take three weeks to get a technician to his house when his cable-modem died.

 - Because most municipalities only have one cable service provider, the lack of competition means your cost for the service could rise substantially over the next few years (look at how much video service has gone up in the last few years).

 - Not all cable companies host customer DNS records.
-(See our DNS page for a way around this.)

 - It's the cable company. :^(